 April in August!
 Evidence of April arrives in my garden in August every year.
 It’s easy to miss it.
 And missing it means we miss something important for our soul.

 In August, when my garden is a riot of color and in its richest maturity of the summer, April peeks through.
-The ...
+The tender and ...
 [More]

 Aug 07, 2009 by Nancy Buschart | 2 Comments